 Now more than ever, successful channels need to challenge these barriers and do a better job of reaching all employees at the right time and with the right message and content.
 That includes taking advantage of rich media and tools for sharing real-time information that encourages employee feedback.
 Based on these requirements, here are eight guidelines for cultivating the most common channels for employee communication.

-10. Create a Digital Workplace Strategy for All Employees
+10. Create a Digital Workplace Strategy that Reaches All Employees

 With so many companies thinking about a mobile channel for their employee communication, a great deal of interest has arisen around how an employee app can fit with an organization’s intranet and digital workplace strategy.
 To reach them all—the drivers, the factory workers, and the frontline staff—access to certain resources must be available for personal devices, too.
 This Bring Your Own Device (BYOD) requirement fundamentally changes how we need to plan a digital workplace strategy.